LanceNorskog/simple-hal/simple-hal-jersey/API.md

 **@_Embedded**

-The `@_Embedded` annotations specifies set of links for items in a collections.
+The `@_Embedded` annotations specifies set of links for items in a collection.

 **@Items**